The DeanBeat: The most-anticipated games of 2021

 Horizon: Forbidden West

 This sequel to Horizon: Zero Dawn looks promising.
-I loved the imaginative environment of this world that had electronic dinosaurs in a time set long after the apocalypse.
+I love the imaginative environment of this world that had electronic dinosaurs in a time set long after an apocalypse.
 The blending of humanity’s past and its future transported me to a place I had never dreamed of, and it was another game with a strong female character in Aloy.
-Her journey was epic and the combat had so much variety, whether it was taking on gigantic mechanical monsters or evil humans.
-I felt robbed of closure at the end of the first game, and so maybe we’ll get some satisfaction with this title.
+Her journey is epic, and the combat has so much variety, whether it was taking on gigantic mechanical monsters or evil humans.
+I felt robbed of closure at the end, and so maybe we’ll get some satisfaction with this sequel.

 Far Cry 6

-Ubisoft has established the Far Cry brand for vast open worlds with good shooter gameplay and absolutely insane villains.
+Ubisoft has established the Far Cry brand for vast open worlds with good shooter gameplay and absolutely wild villains.
 Sometimes the games are hit or miss, but with actor Giancarlo Esposito playing the bad guy, I’m fairly confident that I’m going to hate this villain.
-The scene that Ubisoft released already, where “el presidente” played by Esposito’s character forces his son to toss a grenade at a protesting crowd, showed that we’ve got a real bastard to hunt down in this game.
+The scene that Ubisoft released already, where “El Presidente” (Esposito’s character) forces his son to toss a grenade at a protesting crowd, showed that we’ve got a real bastard to hunt down in this game.

 Developer/publisher: Ubisoft Toronto/Ubisoft (PC, Microsoft and Sony consoles, Amazon Luna, Stadia)